Carnival of Carnage: Lyricism

 "Red Neck Hoe" and "Your Rebel Flag" stem from the group's anti-bigotry philosophy, based on various experiences witnessed by Bruce.
 As a teenager, he had briefly lived in Bonnie Doone, North Carolina, a trailer park town just outside Fort Bragg, where his brother Robert had been staying with the U.S. Army.
-There, Joseph witnessed firsthand the hatred and open racism directed toward African American citizens, as well as the minorities serving in the Army, and became disgusted and infuriated with the actions that took place.
+There, Joseph witnessed open racism directed toward African American citizens, as well as the minorities serving in the Army, and became disgusted and infuriated with the actions that took place.
 "Wizard of the Hood" was originally written by Bruce sometime in the late 1980s.
 The first recorded version of the song appeared on the Intelligence and Violence EP under the name "Wizard of Delray."
 The Carnival of Carnage version is derived from a 1991 recording which appeared on the EP Dog Beats.

 Release

 Just weeks prior to the release of their album, John left the group because he felt that it was "taking up too much of [his] life."
 When Bruce and Utsler attempted to call a meeting to talk about the issues, John did not attend.
 Carnival of Carnage was released on October 18, 1992, with distribution within a 120 mi radius of Detroit.
 Carnival of Carnage sold 17 copies on its release date.
 The number would become a reoccurring theme in Insane Clown Posse's work throughout much of the following decade.
-A condensed extended play featuring tracks from Carnival of Carnage was pressed on vinyl in hopes that DJs would play the songs in Detroit-area nightclubs.
+A condensed extended play featuring eight selected tracks from Carnival of Carnage was pressed on vinyl in hopes that DJs would play the songs in Detroit-area nightclubs.
+When Carnival of Carange was released, Psychopathic records printed it onto cassette tapes, as they could not afford to press CDs for the album.
+It was released onto CD in 1994 along with their second album Ringmaster, and sold "twice as fast."

+A remastered CD copy of the album was included in the 2015 box set The First Six, along with Ringmaster, Riddle Box, The Great Milenko, The Amazing Jeckel Brothers, The Wraith: Shangri-la, Hell's Pit, and an exclusive bonus CD House of Wax.